florianbgt/myblog/content/Nuxt_Django_REST_Docker_Part1/index.md

 We also need to install the `Pillow` library to use Django `ImageField` in our recipe model.

+Our API will be hosted from 2 different host.
+From `localhost` externaly and from `api` whitin docker.
+We need to add these two host to the `ALLOWED_HOSTS`.

 Finally, we need to install `django-cors-headers` as our frontend will not be served using the same host as the Django API.

 ```txt